jiyooooon/no-wp-admin/README.md

 2) Login to your WordPress website
 3) Upload and activate plugin
 4) Click 'Admin Settings'
-5) Select your favorite your color
+5) Select your favorite color
 6) Click 'Save Changes'
 7) Done :)